surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* Added a new "Schema Type" select option in the Document SSO metabox.
+	* Removed the Schema "Description" option in the Document SSO metabox.
 * **Bugfixes**
 	* None.
 * **Developer Notes**